novasamatech/parity-signer/README.md

 # Project Structure

 Signer is a native app for iOS and Android.
-Native UI's are written on Swift and Kotlin and built on top of a universal Rust backend, which implements all the logic.
+Native UI's are written on Swift and Kotlin and built on top of a universal Rust core library, which implements all the logic.
 Here's a rough folder structure of the project.

-- `android` - android project.
+- `android` - Android project.
 Builds by Android Studio automatically
 - `docker` - files for CI on gitlab
-- `docs` - user manuals
+- `docs` - official documentation.
+Built and published on each commit
 - `ios` - iOS project folder.
-Run `/scripts/build.sh ios` before build in XCode
+Read how to build it in the "Build Process" section
-- `rust` - backend Rust code (see internals below)
+- `rust` - backend Rust code.
+Internals are listed below
 - `scripts` - mostly releasing scripts and `./build.sh` required for building iOS library

 Since most of the application logic is concentrated in the `rust` folder, it makes sense to review it separately.